What is Juvenile Delinquency?

 2) Delinquency prevention efforts are the first step in reducing crime and violence committed by adult offenders.

-Given these findings, criminologists, social scientists, lawmakers, and policymakers have focused their efforts on examining the causes of juvenile crime, and on developing programs and public policies to prevent delinquency and correct juvenile offenders.
+Given these findings, which are documented in scientific studies, criminologists, social scientists, lawmakers, and policymakers have focused their efforts on examining the causes of juvenile crime, and on developing programs and public policies to prevent delinquency and correct juvenile offenders.

 What is Juvenile Justice?